-Purpose: While the opportunities for coordination of transit services are limited, the coordination of the services that are available will still enhance their effectiveness.
-Any coordination of transit services will include the evaluation of services necessary to address the needs of traditionally underrepresented populations such as the elderly, disabled, low-income, and minority (i.e. Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons) communities/groups and Tribal Governments).
-The purpose of this element will be to continue to evaluate the services that are available, continue to determine where coordination of services may occur, and revise, as necessary, the role of the ICLTC in coordinating or monitoring those services.
-Opportunities to monitor and improve coordination naturally occur during the annual Unmet Needs process, during the Social Services Advisory Committee (SSTAC) meeting and public hearings.
+Purpose: While the opportunities for coordination of transit services are somewhat limited due to the competency of the transit operator, the coordination of the services that are available will still enhance their effectiveness.
+Any coordination of transit services will include the evaluation of services necessary to address the needs of traditionally underrepresented populations such as the elderly, disabled, low-income, tribal governments and minority (i.e. Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons) communities/groups).
+The purpose of this element is to continue to evaluate the services that are available, continue to determine where coordination of services may occur, and revise, as necessary, the role of the ICLTC in coordinating or monitoring those services.
+Opportunities to monitor and improve coordination naturally occur during the annual Unmet Transit Needs process, during the Social Services Advisory Committee (SSTAC) meeting and public hearings.
 Meaningful feedback and discussions occur during these forums, between and among the transit operator, Community transit providers, their customers, and the Commission.
 Improvements in coordination generally occur here.
 Maximize Federal and State sources that may be available to improve the transportation system in Inyo County.